ottacom/saltstack_ipa_vault/README.md

 Once the secret will be retrieved/stored into FreeIPA (2) You can continue your job as usual (3).

 # Security inforamtions
-So in order to decrypt the secret there are some:-) conditions to sotisfy:
+In order to decrypt the secret there are some (I guess is good enough:-) conditions to sotisfy:
 - The Salt-stack master or minion (it depends from your setup) must me enrolled into FreeIpa
 - You need a service account which has a view on the FreeIpa Vault
 - Every single secret into FreeIpa Vault is stored with a password
 - The credetntials stored into the pillar file are encrypted with GPG
 - The GPG key used to encrypt the pillar (AKA secure pillar) is protected by a password
 - The module is obfuscated by pyarmor
-I guess is good enough

 Good to know: